leegengyu/vulnhub-box-walkthrough/mr-robot-1.md

 [VulnHub link](https://www.vulnhub.com/entry/mr-robot-1,151/)
 By Leon Johnson

-Walkthrough:
 * We are first greeted with a login page that is in command-line style, requiring users to specify both the username and the password:
 ![](/screenshots/mr-robot-1/Login.jpg)
 * We try some common login credentials such as `admin:admin` and `admin:password`, which do not work.
 * Run `nmap 10.0.2.*`, where we find 5 live hosts:
 ![](/screenshots/mr-robot-1/nmapScan.jpg)
-* After eliminating our own IP address (`ifconfig`: 10.0.2.15) and our router gateway IP address (`route -n`: 10.0.2.1), we find that out of the 3 remaining hosts, `10.0.2.5` can run SSH, HTTP and HTTPS services (of which the ports for the latter 2 are open), which tells us that there is likely a web server running on the host.
+* After eliminating our own IP address (`ifconfig`: 10.0.2.15) and our router gateway IP address (`route -n`: 10.0.2.1), there are 3 remaining hosts.
+* Out of these 3 hosts, `10.0.2.5` can run SSH, HTTP and HTTPS services (of which the ports for the latter 2 are open), which tells us that there is likely a web server running on the host.
 We will start exploring this live host first.
 * Run `nmap -p- -A 10.0.2.5`:
 ![](/screenshots/mr-robot-1/hostFullScan.jpg)
 * True enough, we see an Apache HTTP server program running in the host.